If working in horticulture taught me anything, it’s that autumn is criminally overlooked as a time to plant trees and shrubs.

 The following tips were seared into my brain while working alongside horticultural experts.
 They apply to planting shrubs as well.

-- In the Pacific Northwest, trees can be planted any day of the year that the ground isn’t frozen or sopping wet.
+- In the Pacific Northwest, you can plant trees any day of the year, as long as the ground isn’t frozen or sopping wet.

 - Understand the tree’s preferred sun and soil conditions, and choose a planting site accordingly.
 Ask a nursery professional for help with this.